-Roosting Bats: Although no bat roosts or bat roost signs were observed during surveys, there is a marginal potential that bats could establish new roosts under the existing bridge and/or in trees within the Area of Potential Impact.
+Roosting bats: Although no bat roosts or bat roost signs were observed during surveys, there is a marginal potential that bats could establish new roosts under the existing bridge and/or in trees within the Area of Potential Impact.
 If bats were to be present during construction, indirect impacts could result from noise and disturbance associated with construction, which could alter roosting behaviors.
 The implementation of pre-activity surveys and exclusion zones (if necessary) will reduce the potential for impacts on roosting bat species.
 Direct impacts are not anticipated because no work is scoped to occur below the bridge deck or on structures containing potential roosting habitat, and no trees are scoped to be removed.
-Avoidance and minimization measures are proposed to avoid direct and indirect impacts on the species.
+Implementation of avoidance and minimization measures would avoid direct and indirect impacts to the species.

-Ground disturbance and other aspects of project construction (e.g., erosion control, landscaping) could potentially spread or introduce invasive species within the Biological Study Area.
-The distribution of most invasive plant species is sparsely scattered throughout the Biological Study Area and most common in ruderal/disturbed areas along the edges of State Route 1.

-However, the spread of invasive species is anticipated to be low and would be managed with the implementation of the avoidance and minimization measures listed below.
+Ground disturbance and other aspects of project construction (erosion control, landscaping) could potentially spread or introduce invasive species within the Biological Study Area.
+Most invasive plant species are sparsely scattered throughout the Biological Study Area and most common in ruderal/disturbed areas along the edges of State Route 1.
+However, the spread of invasive species is anticipated to be low and would be managed with implementation of the avoidance and minimization measures listed below.